xiaosuiba/jekyll-now/_posts/2017-2-6-Use-localtime-in-openstack-for-windows-clients.md

             self._set_kvm_timers(clk, os_type, image_meta)
 ```

-so, how to solve the problem? apprently there are two situations you may face.
+so, how to solve the problem? apprently there are two scenarios you may run into:

-## At the very beginning
+## 1st.
+Set up at the very beginning

 Just create create the image with a property os_type=windows like this: